uedvt359/tcs-garr/README.md

   --no-check-release    Skip checking for a new release --environment {production,stg}
-                        Specify the environment to use (default: production)
+                        Specify the environment to use (default: production) -c CONFIG, --config CONFIG
+                        Alternative path to the configuration file (note: this will override the default path and will not use environment variables)
 ```

 ### Production and staging environments